portworx/px-delivery/Readme.md

 - A namespace named `px-delivery`.

-- - Kafka Consumer that pulls from Kafka and pushes to MySQL.
+- Kafka Consumer that pulls from Kafka and pushes to MySQL.
   > This part of the application initializes the MySQL database with a delivery database and the MYSQL_USER and MYSQL_PASS

 - Portworx Delivery App (From Dockerhub) which uses MongoDB for auth.
 Pushes orders to Kafka, and reads order history from MySQL.
   > This part of the appliation initializes the MongoDB database with a delivery database and the MONGO_USER and MONGO_PASS.
-It also initializes the "order" topic in Kafak.
+It also initializes the "order" topic in Kafka.

   > If any of the databases aren't initialized, try restarting the apps to get them to initialize the database.